6 Biggest LIES You Have Been Told about the RAM

 You can't convert your pen drive to a RAM

-Why it’s a lie?
+Why is it a lie?

 Lie 3: Emptying RAM will speed up your PC